Chrismarsh/CHM/docs/configuration.rst

    :default: false

    Check point only on the last timestep.
 Can be used with ``frequency``, but does not require ``frequency`` to be set.

+.. confval:: on_wallclock_limit

+   :type: bool
+   :default: false

+   If the environment variable ``CHM_WALLCLOCK_LIMIT`` is detected at simulation start, then CHM will track how long it has left.
+When it only has ``minutes_of_wallclock`` minutes left (default = 2 min).

+.. confval:: minutes_of_wallclock

+    :type: int64
+    :default: 2

+    Number of minutes before the wallclock expires to begin checkpointing.
+Only has an effect if ``on_wallclock_limit=true``.

 .. confval:: load_checkpoint_path